One thing is for sure — college is a whole lot different than high school! The work is harder, and there are a lot more “temptations” to distract you.

 As a very general rule of thumb, allow yourself two hours of study time for every hour of classroom or lecture time, and be sure to build in some flexibility, so you can adjust as needed.
 You can spend any remaining time working, playing, or however you see fit!

 Does anyone welcome the sound of a blaring or beeping alarm clock at 7 a.m.?
 While skipping a class to grab an extra hour of sleep feels great in the short term, it just means you’ll have to spend extra time trying to make up for what you’ve missed.
 A study of a business degree program found that grades drop roughly half a percentage point for every class missed.
 For a serial skipper, the impact could be pretty significant.
 The same study saw that attending one more class each semester could help students on the margins between two letter grades achieve the higher one.

 Besides the impact on your final grade, you’ll also waste your tuition dollars.
 While the cost per skipped class can vary by institution and program, you can determine how much you stand to lose.
 Divide your semester’s tuition by your total number of class sessions per semester.
 At five classes per 16-week semester, that’s about 80 sessions.

 If you’re one of those people who don’t like rising with the roosters, consider scheduling your class block so that it starts a little later in the day.
 One study found that most college students’ optimal start time is between 10 and 11 a.m., when their brain functioning reaches its peak.

 Break It Down

-Waiting until the last minute to start on a large project or long term paper can throw your entire schedule out of whack — not to mention the high level of anxiety it creates!
-Begin to work on these major tasks as soon as they are assigned.
+Waiting until the last minute to start on a large project or long-term paper can throw your entire schedule out of whack — not to mention the high level of anxiety it creates!
+Begin to work on these major tasks as soon as your instructors assign them.

-You’ll find that simply by spending a small portion of each daily study period on big projects, they will be much easier to manage from a time standpoint.
+You’ll find that spending a small portion of each daily study period on significant projects will make them much easier to manage from a time standpoint.
 The quality of the finished product will also be better than when you try to do a rush job.